 - Known as: Asian Lion, Asiatic Lion, or Indian Lion.

-Estimated numbers left in the wild: 411.
+- Estimated numbers left in the wild: 411.

 Description of Asian Lion

+These species also differ in having a long fold of skin running along their underside, including their chests and stomachs.
 The male Asian lion has a mane, but it is not as full as the African lion’s mane.

 Location of Asian Lion

-Three protected areas (Gir Sanctaury, Gir National Park and Pania Sanctuary) represent the core habitat of the Asian Lion with an area of 1452 km2 of forest.
+Three protected areas (Gir Sanctuary, Gir National Park, and Pania Sanctuary) represent the core habitat of the Asian Lion with an area of 1452 km2 of forest.
 Two further sanctuaries ( Mitiyala and Girnar) provide protection for dispersal or satellite areas.